csalhab/algorithms-javascript/README.md

       - Given the preceding array, the following number should be returned:

         17;

 - You can check to see if your function works properly by opening [fizz-buzz/test.html](fizz-buzz/test.html) in your web browser.

+  - Functions that pass the tests will be denoted with a green check mark.

+  - Functions that fail the tests will be denoted with a red X and an error message.

+---

+## Vowel Count

+Counts the number of vowels in a given string.

+- You can check to see if your function works properly by opening [fizz-buzz/test.html](fizz-buzz/test.html) in your web browser.